TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 field.

 Where a FlexForm field is used to store references to content elements
-- called “container elements” - additional consideration especially related to TemplaVoilà applies.
+- called "container elements" - additional consideration especially related to TemplaVoilà applies.
 For a discussion of this, please refer to subsequent chapters.